Cost Of Illicit And Legal Drugs Sold On The Street

 In Bags

 Powder drugs like cocaine and heroin may be sold in small baggies.
-This is an example of drug paraphernalia, which may be identified by a roommate or other loved one.
+Plastic baggies are even considered an example of drug paraphernalia, which a roommate or loved one can identify.

 The cost of drugs sold by the bag will depend on the average weight and the type of drug.
-For instance, a “baggie” of heroin may cost about $5 to $10 per bag.
+For instance, a “baggie” of heroin may cost about $5 to $10.

 Single Doses